biojava/biojava.github.io/_wikis/GSoC:AAPropertiesComputation.md

 *April 25 to June 12* - Deliverables: APIs

--   Research and finalize with mentor the properties to be included
+-   Research and finalize with mentors the properties to be included
 -   Start coding of APIs while writing the documentation concurrently

 ### Phase 2 (3 Weeks)